-- Investing the assets within their portfolio in a manner that is consistent with the objectives set out in this SIP. - Ensuring that the investment of the assets within their portfolio is compliant with prevailing legislation and the constraints detailed in this SIP. - Providing the Trustee with quarterly reports and a review of the investment performance of their portfolio. - · Meetings with the Trustee as and when required. - Informing the Trustee of any changes in the fee structure, internal performance objectives and guidelines of any pooled fund within their portfolio as and when they occur. - Considering financially material risks affecting investments within their portfolio. - Exercising voting rights on shareholdings within their portfolio in accordance with their general policy.
+- Investing the assets within their portfolio in a manner that is consistent with the objectives set out in this SIP. - Ensuring that the investment of the assets within their portfolio is compliant with prevailing legislation and the constraints detailed in this SIP. - Providing the Trustee with quarterly reports including any changes to the investment process and a review of the investment performance of their portfolio. - · Meetings with the Trustee as and when required. - Informing the Trustee of any changes in the fee structure, internal performance objectives and guidelines of any pooled fund within their portfolio as and when they occur. - · Considering financially material risks affecting investments within their portfolio. - Exercising voting rights on shareholdings within their portfolio in accordance with their general policy.